 A natural question to ask is what would happen to our prediction if we assume that the bidders have more information.
 In the known-values model, we assume that the bidders at least know their own values, and their signals may contain additional information about others' signals.
-The set of welfare outcomes that can arise under known-values information structures and equilibria is enclosed by the red curve in Figure 1.11 In contrast to unknown values, known values implies that each bidder can guarantee himself a strictly positive surplus.
-We will describe a lower bound on bidder surplus and a corresponding upper bound on revenue which turn out to be tight, and in Figure 1 they are attained at point D. The working paper Bergemann, Brooks, and Morris (2015) contains a general proof of this result, and also additional results on minimum revenue in the known-values case, which is attained at point E.
+The set of welfare outcomes that can arise under known-values information structures and equilibria is enclosed by the red curve in Figure 1.12 In contrast to unknown values, known values implies that each bidder can guarantee himself a strictly positive surplus.
+We will describe a lower bound on bidder surplus and a corresponding upper bound on revenue which turn out to be tight, and in Figure 1 they are attained at point D. The working paper Bergemann, Brooks, and Morris (2015) identifies such bounds in general settings and proves that they are tight.
 Bergemann and Morris (2016) characterize the set of joint distributions of bids and values that can be induced by some information structure and equilibrium as a particular class of incomplete-information correlated equilibria that they term Bayes correlated equilibria (BCE).
 Loosely speaking, a distribution $\phi \in (V^N \times B^N)$ is an unknown-values BCE if b_i is a best response to the conditional distribution $\phi(v, b{-i}|b_i)$ of players' values and others' bids given that bidder i's bid is b_i .
 Similarly, φ is a known-values BCE if b_i is a best response to $\phi(v{-i}, b{-i}|b_i, v_i)$ for every (v_i, b_i) .
-These incentive constraints are linear, so that for a discretized version of the auction with finitely many values and bids, the set of BCE is a convex polytope, and the problem of maximizing a linear objective, e.g., revenue, over all BCE is a linear program.
+These incentive constraints are linear, so that for a 12The fact that the known-values set (in red) is contained within the unknown-values set (in blue) is a reflection of the general observation that providing the bidders with more information decreases the set of outcomes that can be rationalized as an equilibrium with even more information.
+In other words, the set of Bayes correlated equilibria is decreasing in the minimum information of the players.
+Bergemann and Morris (2016) formalize the notion of "more information" and give a precise statement of this result. discretized version of the auction with finitely many values and bids, the set of BCE is a convex polytope, and the problem of maximizing a linear objective, e.g., revenue, over all BCE is a linear program.
 We used this methodology to compute the range of welfare outcomes for cases in which we do not have an analytical characterization.
 In particular, while points A-D are derived analytically, as described above, other points are computed numerically for an independent uniform distribution with grids of 10 values and 50 bids between 0 and 1.
 The axes have been re-scaled to match moments with the continuum limit; for the discretized example, the efficient surplus and minimum surplus are respectively 41/60 and 19/60, as opposed to their limit values of 2/3 and 1/3.
+5.2 Maximum Revenue We will now give a general characterization of maximum revenue with unknown values.
+To maximize revenue and minimize bidder surplus, we would like to generate a highly competitive environment where the highest bid is equal to the highest value.
+To develop intuition for how this can be done, we will reason by analogy with a slightly different model in which the tie-breaking rule endogenously depends on the realized values.
+Consider the information structure where each bidder received a signal that was equal to the highest value, independent of who had the highest value: $$s_i = \max v$$ , for all i.